 In this 2010 vision, I saw the need for a new type of organization to overcome the problem that progressive voices were being largely shut out of official Obama administration and Democratic Party institutions.
-The goal of this left organization would be major reforms to the formal and informal institutions that have allowed corporate money to dominate political life, accompanied by a drive to replace the 70% of all Democratic party officeholders at all levels who are corporate-owned careerists, with actual progressives and leftists with an ethic of service.
+The goal of this ideal new left organization I envisioned would be major reforms to the formal and informal institutions that have allowed corporate money to dominate political life, accompanied by a drive to replace the 70% of all Democratic party officeholders at all levels who are corporate-owned careerists, with actual progressives and leftists with an ethic of service.
 The organization would have both political and educational structures under the tax laws, the educational arm would focus on why corporate-owned politicians are a threat to democracy and our children’s futures.

 Note my ‘comment on comments,’ on the home page post “History: It’s Happening every second”

-Even in 2010 I recognized that was a big problem that the Republicans have gone so completely whacko, we will need to think very carefully to avoid replacing bad Democrats with dangerously deranged characters like Sarah Palin or Michele Bachman, and with the cast of mobsters, bozos, and lobbyists-for-polluting-industries we’re seeing in the destructive-of-democracy Trump Era, these considerations are even more important.
+Even in 2010 I recognized that was a big problem that the Republicans have gone so completely whacko.
+I wanted us to think very carefully to avoid replacing bad Democrats with dangerously deranged characters like Sarah Palin or Michele Bachman, and with the cast of mobsters, bozos, and lobbyists-for-polluting-industries we’re seeing in the destructive-of-democracy Trump Era, these considerations are even more important.
 For my ideal organization of 2010, I saw tactics like refusing to announce whether we will support the Dem candidate until the last minute, with our members inundating message forums with the message that even if we end up voting for a particular bad Democrat to prevent a much worse Republican, we still oppose policies X, Y and Z of the bad Democrat we do not respect, and will be in that Democrat’s face over their failings.

-Ever since I saw how destructive it was to productive work in the Green Party in California and Oregon in the 90’s, I have felt that it is a huge mistake in the context of actual existing American history and culture, to try to build such an organization on a “unity”of ideas or a “perfect platform.”
-That is to me the least productive and most irritating aspect of Green politics these days, they labor so hard and earnestly to produce a huge list of politically-hip positions, which is actually a turn-off to a significant proportion of voters and a distraction and obstacle to real political work – getting out and talking to people you haven’t met before.
+Ever since I saw how destructive it was to productive work in the Green Party in California and Oregon in the 90’s, I have felt that it is a huge mistake in the context of actual existing American history and culture, to try to build such an organization on a “unity” of ideas or a “perfect platform.”
+Again, that was to me the least productive and most irritating aspect of Green politics in those days, people labor so hard and earnestly to produce a huge list of politically-hip positions, which is actually a turn-off to a significant proportion of voters and a distraction and obstacle to real political work – getting out and talking to people you haven’t met before.
 I understand this sort of thing still goes on in some progressive circles in 2019.

 In both 2010 and 2019, I think that we the progressives need to organize around the goal: major reforms, and ending the careers (or forcing a change in behavior) of corporate-owned politicians.
 We must accept that we are going to have a wide diversity of beliefs and attitudes, we should not try to build or claim false unities of belief.
 In 2010 I had a clear vision about how my ideal organization should consciously manage our volunteers falling into two or three main groupings, those who prefer solid but steady politics and working with the Democrats, and those who prefer noisy and demonstrative politics working with independents and third party-type voters – and the rare few who want to do both.
 This type of organization structure may yet prove useful in American progressive politics.

 To return to my lifelong political visions, I do foresee a day of a global democratic government – yet to calm everyone’s nationalistic fears, I have always looked for 3 or 4 generations of education and cultural change to precede any political steps.
 This program looked a lot more hopeful in the 1980’s, when I thought it up, than it does today: will we even have 3 generations worth of human future, at the rate we’re going., when all the alarm bells of climate change are ringing that we needed to stop using fossil fuels YESTERDAY, if our grandchildren are to have much of a life.

 On one hand, the threat of environmental/economic catastrophe if we don’t change some of our wasteful ways increases the need for global cooperation, on a much shorter time frame than 3 generations – consider a time frame like TODAY.
 On the other hand, the short time frame and the atmosphere of crisis may make cooperation less likely rather than more likely, if human selfishness and the power of tradition and the usual remain at normal levels.